 Pamela understands that the ability to connect and relate to experiences in which each client brings to Anesis is invaluable for client and counselor.
 She believes that there is a piece of everyone’s story that can be connected to someone else’s who has walked or will walk in their shoes.
 This is the great circle of life that connects us all.

 None are exempt from the harshness and realities that are faced throughout life.
 A healthy and compassionate support team makes all the difference in empowering someone with the tools to embrace those challenges.
 Pamela chooses to be one of these, through Anesis, holding the ladder of others in an effort to enable them to come out on the other side stronger and more invisible than before.

-Kianna was born and raised in Los Angeles and is currently pursuing her master’s in Social Work at UW Madison with a specialization in mental health.
+Kianna was born and raised in Los Angeles and holds a master’s in Social Work from UW Madison with a specialization in mental health.
 Before coming to Anesis, she had four years of advocacy and counseling experience working with survivors of sexual assault and domestic violence in Madison.
 She lived abroad for several years and has done policy research in India with a focus on healthcare, education and rights for women and minorities as well as taught English in Vietnam and China.

 She is particularly interested in exploring how trauma impacts the individual, family systems, and communities.
 She is also interested in understanding how the body holds trauma and finding different ways to incorporate this mind-body connection into therapeutic work.